Notice of Privacy Practices

 Right to an Accounting of Disclosures.

-You have the right to request an “accounting of disclosures.”
-This is a list of some of the disclosures we made of medical information about you.
-To request this list or accounting of disclosures, you must submit your request in writing to the Privacy Officer at Four Oaks.
-Your request must state a time period which may not be longer than six years starting with April 14, 2003.
-Your request will be provided to you on paper.
-The first list you request within a 12-month period will be free.
-For additional lists, we may charge you for the costs of providing the list.
-We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.
+You have the right to request an “accounting of disclosures,” with some limitations.
+This is a list of certain disclosures we made of medical information about you.
+The accounting does not include all disclosures made.
+To request an accounting of disclosures, you must submit your request in writing to the Privacy Officer at Four Oaks.
+Your request must state a time period, which may not be longer than six years prior to the date of the request (or three years for disclosures made through an electronic health record, as required by the HITECH Act).
+We will provide the accounting to you in writing, on paper, or electronically.
+The first accounting you request within any 12-month period will be provided free of charge.
+For additional requests within the same 12-month period, we may charge you a reasonable, cost-based fee.
+We will notify you of the cost involved in advance, and you may choose to withdraw or modify your request before any costs are incurred.

 Right to Request Restrictions.